You never know when a natural disaster will strike, so plan ahead for the sake of your pets.

-An evacuation order may come, or a disaster may strike, when you’re at work or out of the house.
-Make arrangements well in advance for a trusted neighbor to take your pets and meet you at a specified location.
+An evacuation order may come when you’re out of the house.
+Make arrangements in advance for a trusted neighbor to take your pets and meet you at a specified location.
 Be sure that the person is comfortable with your pets, knows where your animals are likely to be, knows where your disaster supplies are kept, and has a key to your home.
-If you use a pet-sitting service, it may be able to help, but discuss the possibility well in advance.
+If you use a pet-sitting service, it may be able to help, but discuss the possibility in advance.

 Your pets should be wearing up-to-date identification at all times.
-It’s a good idea to include the phone number of a friend or relative outside your immediate area—if your pet is lost, you want to provide a number on the tag that will be answered even if you’re out of your home.
+It’s a good idea to include the phone number of a friend or relative outside your immediate area.

 Find a Safe Place Ahead of Time